Europe·Greece·Updated May 3, 2026

 What scams target tourists in Kefalonia?

-The most frequently reported tourist scams in Kefalonia are Motorbike and ATV Damage Claims, Restaurant Overcharging in Fiskardo, Taxi Overcharging at the Airport.
+The most frequently reported tourist scams in Kefalonia are Fake Holiday Rental Listings for Kefalonia Villas, Motorbike and ATV Damage Claims, Restaurant Overcharging in Fiskardo, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Kefalonia?